yugabyte/yugabyte-db/docs/content/latest/integrations/jdbc-driver.md

 ## Try it out

 This tutorial shows how to use the Yugabyte JDBC Driver with YugabyteDB.
-First, you’ll start by creating a three-node cluster with a replication factor of 3.
+You’ll start by creating a three-node cluster with a replication factor of 3.
 This tutorial uses the [yb-ctl](https://docs.yugabyte.com/latest/admin/yb-ctl/#root) utility.
 Next, you’ll use [yb-sample-apps](https://github.com/yugabyte/yb-sample-apps/tree/master) to demonstrate the driver's load balancing features and create a Maven project to learn how to use the driver in an application.

-{{< note Title="Note">}}
+{{< note title="Note">}}
 The driver requires YugabyteDB version 2.7.2.0 or higher, and Java 8 or above.
 {{< /note>}}